parendu/liri-node-app/README.md

 Get information about a movie: node liri movie-this [movie]

-Run any commands you have run in the past: node liri do-what-it-says
+Get input from random.txt file : node liri do-what-it-says

-All commands are logged to the random.txt file.
+All commands and output are logged to the log.txt file.

 Built With